 Rahul currently works as a Technology Consultant and has been with the Bank of England for the last six years.
 He focusses on aligning technology strategy with the Bank’s business area strategies, specifically for the Prudential Regulation Authority.

 Giancarlo is working at the ECB, as Head of the Banking Supervision Data Division.
 The division develops, collects, controls and disseminates within ECB and to EBA, ESRB and other stakeholders all supervisory reports.

-Olga Petrenko is the Senior officer in the Market Data Policy Team within the Markets Department at the European Securities and Markets Authority (ESMA).
+Olga Petrenko is Market Data Policy Team Leader within the Markets Department at the European Securities and Markets Authority (ESMA).
 She is involved in ESMA’s work on defining reporting requirements that stem from European regulatory regimes, including EMIR, MiFID II/MiFIR, MAR and SFTR.

 Isabel Schnabel is one of the most successful and most influential economists of her generation.
 Since June 2014, she is the only female member of the German Council of Economic Experts, which plays a central role in the discussion of economic policy and influences political decision-making in Germany.